-For further information on our Hall of Fame Honorees, click on the comprehensive bibliography below.
+For further information on our Hall of Fame Honorees, click on the selected bibliography below.
 Find books by and about them for a richer understanding of these inspiring women who changed the world.
 Visit your local public library for availability.

 Alter, Judy, Extraordinary Women of the American West